Milkshiift/GoofCord/README.md

 [![](https://dcbadge.vercel.app/api/server/CZc4bpnjmm)](https://discord.gg/CZc4bpnjmm)

 ### Can I get banned from using GoofCord? 🤔
-- While using GoofCord goes against [Discord ToS](https://discord.com/terms#software-in-discord%E2%80%99s-services), rest assured that no one has ever been banned from using it or any client mods.
+- While using GoofCord goes against [Discord ToS](https://discord.com/terms#software-in-discord%E2%80%99s-services), no one has ever been banned from using it or any client mods.

 ### How can I access the settings? ⚙️
 - Multiple ways: